filipSu/smartlook_task/README.md

 * webpack doesn't remove HMR(Hot Module Replacement) in production version
 * while loading posts, PostList isn't appealing.
 Should fix this mid-state
+* should make better use of MaterialUI theme